andrewchambers/p2pkgs/README.md

 We gain:

-- Transparent build caching, by simply checking https://$cache/$pkghash.tar.gz before performing a build we can skip work.
+- Transparent build caching, by simply checking https://$cache/$pkghash.tar.gz before performing a build we can skip huge amounts redundant package builds.
 - Easy distributed builds by shipping package closures to remote servers.
 - Easy access to the source code of our entire system.
-- The ability to build all our packages from a tiny set of host dependencies.
+- The ability to quickly build all our packages from a tiny set of host dependencies.

 ## ./bin/do